Guardian Angel Funds

 - working parents maintain busy schedules and are unable to ensure that breakfast is eaten daily;

 - unfortunately, there is not enough food in the home.

-Municipal and provincial government grants subsidize approximately 25% of the costs associated with running Student Nutrition Programs.
+Municipal and provincial government grants subsidize approximately 25% of the costs associated with running SNPs.
 Each school provides the balance through fundraising, parent donations and corporate donations.

 Your donation can help bridge the gap to achieve a sustainable program.
-Tax receipts are issued for any donation over $20.
 Donors may direct funds to a particular school.